Specialty Camps Incubator

 Havaya Arts will be a high-quality arts and summer camp experience.
-There, vibrant Jewish communal life enhances will enhance art, which in turn enhances Jewish life and identity.
-With camp director Reuben Posner, located on the University of Redlands campus, campers will learn from working artists who are also comfortable teaching to a variety of levels, providing a truly youth-centered experience.
+There, vibrant Jewish communal life will enhance art, which in turn enhances Jewish life and identity.
+Located on the University of Redlands campus in California, campers will learn from working artists who are also comfortable teaching to a variety of levels, providing a truly youth-centered experience.
 Campers choose from one of our four core disciplines (Visual Art, Music, Dance/Movement, and Theater) during each of our two-week sessions.
 Electives will allow young artists to continue working in their core discipline or to explore another field.
-With access to various studios and outdoor spaces, all the tools and inspiration possible are right at the fingertips of campers and staff.
+With access to various studios and outdoor spaces, campers and staff have all the tools and inspiration possible right at their fingertips.
 Whether they go deeply into their chosen art form or they try something for the first time, campers will grow as intentional artists and amazing human beings.
-Havaya Arts is a Reconstructionist community where campers are encouraged to explore traditions and today’s world to discover what being Jewish means to them.
+With camp director Reuben Posner, Havaya Arts is a Reconstructionist community where campers are encouraged to explore traditions and today’s world to discover what being Jewish means to them.
 Their different experiences and perspectives will be a big part of what makes the Havaya Arts camp community so vibrant.

 Eden Village West

 Eden Village West will cultivate a diverse Jewishly-rooted community of children, teens, and young adults who learn to steward the earth and strengthen our food systems in California.
 Alongside Casey Yurow and Zachary Friedman, campers will emerge from immersive Jewish farm-to table experiences empowered to promote a more environmentally sustainable, socially just and spiritually connected world.
 Eden Village West is an outgrowth of Eden Village Camp, a part of the Specialty Camps Incubator I cohort.